sandra-ps-kan/canada-lfs/README.md

 ## Exploratory Data Analysis on the Canadian tech labour market

 ### Objective
-Each month, Statistics Canada carries out Labour Force Survey to understand the labour market.
 In this analysis, we want to know who and where the tech workers are, and why they demonstate certain employment-related behaviours.

 ### Applications